mayankmahajan24/QL/docs/LanguageReference.md

     </FORMATTING>

 - [string `key`]: accesses value at `key` of a JSON variable
     * Return type is inferred from the value in JSON.
-The type can be one of two things: a value (int, float, bool, string) and an array.
+The type can be one of three things: a value (int, float, bool, string), an array, and a json.
     * QL performs static inferring when a declared variable is assigned to a json variable with bracket selectors.
 The program will check what the type of the left hand side of the assignment is and infer that the json with bracket selectors will resolve to that type.
     <FORMATTING>
     Example of QL Code: